Skip to main content

 Starting October 1, 2026, Microsoft will block EWS requests by default across all Exchange Online tenants, with a full, permanent shutdown planned for April 1, 2027.

-ShareGate Migrate currently uses EWS for some mailbox migration features.
+ShareGate Migrate currently uses EWS for mailbox migrations with Copy mailboxes.

 To avoid disruptions to your mailbox migrations, we recommend configuring your tenant to allow EWS for ShareGate before August 31, 2026.